DomenicoCardillo/updowntest/README.md

-# Random number Up and Down test
+# Random number up and down test (Runs test)
+This repository has been created for simulation an up and down test with random numbers